-The Lincoln Memorial is a must visit during a trip to Washington D.C.!
+The Lincoln Memorial is a must-visit during a trip to the nation's capital Washington D.C.!
 Located at the western end of the National Mall the Lincoln Memorial is not to be missed.

 You will want to be prepared for crowds if you are visiting during the middle of the day or honestly really anytime during the day.
 The memorial is visited by over six million people a year.